What is compost?

 What’s the difference between compost and mulch?

 Mulch is a protective covering (like sawdust, compost or paper) spread or left on the ground to reduce evaporation, maintain even soil temperature, prevent erosion, control weeds, enrich the soil, or keep fruit (such as strawberries) clean.
 Compost makes a handy mulch around closely spaced vegetable and flower plants because it doesn’t damage the stems.
-When you have an abundance of compost (as you’ll have with the ComposT-Twin), you can afford to be generous with it as a mulch.
+When you have an abundance of compost (as you’ll have with a Mantis composter), you can afford to be generous with it as a mulch.

 Is all compost smelly?